-What Life Skills looks like at Heworth
+What Life Skills looks like at Heworth CE Primary School

-- Jigsaw consists of six half-term units of work (puzzles), each containing six lessons: Term 1: Being Me in My World, Term 2: Celebrating Difference (including anti-bullying), Term 3: Dreams and Goals, Term 4: Healthy Me, Term 5: Relationships and Term 6: Changing Me (including Sex Education)
+- Jigsaw consists of six half-term units of work (puzzles), each containing six lessons: Term 1: Being Me in My World, Term 2: Celebrating Difference (including anti-bullying), Term 3: Dreams and Goals, Term 4: Healthy Me, Term 5: Relationships and Term 6: Changing Me (including sex education)

 How do our values shine through in Life Skills?

-Children learn about the importance of maintaining positive friendships.
+Our children learn about the importance of maintaining positive friendships.
 They learn the skills to manage their own friendships in a positive way, reflecting on the importance of kindness and compassion.